sdypy/sdypy-view/README.rst

     plotter = sd.view.Plotter3D(nodes, elements)
     plotter.add_fem_mesh(nodes, elements, animate=mode_shape, field="norm")

-    plotter.start_animation(interval=10) # Required for animation.
-Interval is the time 1 frame is shown in ms plotter.add_animation_controls() # Optional, adds a button to start/stop the animation

-    plotter.show()
+    plotter.configure_animation(interval=20) # To adjust the interval and camera position plotter.start_animation() # Optional.
+To immediately start the animation.
+Otherwise, the controls are available in the plotter. plotter.show()

 Recording a GIF
 ---------------

-To record a GIF, the ``gif_recorder`` method must be called.
+To record a GIF, the ``configure_gif_recorder`` method must be called.
 Example:

 .. code-block:: python